the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="What_are_containers"></a>
 ### What are containers?

-Containers allow a developer to package up an project with all of the parts it needs, such as libraries, dependencies, and software configurations and ship it all out as one package.
+Containers allow a researcher to package up an project with all of the parts it needs, such as libraries, dependencies, and system settings and ship it all out as one package.
 Anyone can then open up a container and work within it, viewing and interacting with the project as if the machine they are accessing it from is identical to the machine specified in the container- regardless of what their computational environment *actually* is.
 They are designed to make it easier to transfer projects between very different environments.

 In a way, containers behave like a virtual machine.
 To the outside world, they can look like their own complete system.
 But unlike a virtual machine, rather than creating a whole virtual operating system, containers only contain the individual components they need in order to operate.
 This gives a significant performance boost and reduces the size of the application.

 Containers are particularly useful way for reproducing research which relies on software to be configured in a certain way, and/or which makes use of libraries that vary between (or don't exist on) different systems.
-In summary containers are a more robust way of sharing reproducible research than, for instance, package management systems of Binder because they reproduce the entire system used to produce the research, not just the packages explicitly used by it.
+In summary containers are a more robust way of sharing reproducible research than, for instance, package management systems of Binder because they reproduce the entire system used for the research, not just the packages explicitly used by it.
 Their major downside is that due to their greater depth they are conceptually more difficult to grasp and produce than many other methods of replicating computational environments.

 ### What are images?

 Images are the files used to generate containers.
-Humans don't make images, they write the recipes to make images.
+Humans don't make images, they write the recipes to generate images.

 Think of it like this: